zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

 ## Methodology

-Study was conducted using a real production workload
+Study was conducted using a real production workload used for monitoring Uniswap prices

 - We used 6 Enterprise level QuickNode Ethereum Mainnet endpoints for this test.
 - We took 190k samples ran over several weeks using our Adaptive algorithm, using T-digest to calculate the median.